3sannasia/Satellite-Signal-Sentry/README.md

-# Immersive 3D Visualization: Unveiling the Mystique of GPS and the Satellites that Power them
+# Immersive 3D Visualization: Unveiling the Mystique of GNSS and the Satellites that Power them

-This repository holds scripts to pull gps and satellite data and store it in a datbabase for historical data and currently active device data.
+This repository holds scripts to pull GNSS and satellite data and store it in a datbabase for historical data and currently active device data.
 It also has an API for the cesiumjs frontend to create the 3D visualization with live satellite orbits and the gps current location.
-Many gps can be connected all over the world at the same time.
+Many GNSS receivers can be connected all over the world at the same time.
 You can see graphs in the frontend for device cpu temperatures and more.

+### Components:
+- Backend
+    - MySQL
+    - FastAPI
+- Frontend
+    - CesiumJS
+    - ChartJS

 ## Goal
-Our goal is to show what your gps is connected to behind-the-scenes and how satellite position can affect time accuracy.
+Our goal is to show what your GNSS receiver is connected to behind-the-scenes and how satellite position can affect time accuracy.
+Show pic of working gps with satellites its using and their strengths

 ## Description
 This is a semester long project for IE 421 - High Frequency Trading Technology instructed by Professor David Lariviere.

 ## Teammates
 Akash Sannasi
 - I'm an undergraduate student at the University of Illinois Urbana-Champaign studying Computer Science + Economics.
 I've taken courses in database systems, applied machine learning, computer systems, and algorithms.
-I have previous internship experience in sensor data collection (GPS, RTSP cameras, microphones, etc.) and full-stack web applications using that data.
-My skills include being advanced at Python, C++, SQL, React, and Typescript.
+I have previous internship experience in sensor data collection (GPS, RTSP cameras, microphones, etc.) and backend/full-stack applications using that data.
+My skills include being advanced at Python, C++, SQL, JavaScript, and React.

 You can reach me at: <br/>
 Gmail: akashsan522@gmail.com <br/>